 |Address: 624 Oak Grove Road, Chesapeake, VA 23320|

 The Chesapeake Arboretum is located in the heart of Chesapeake and is a 48-acre “Nature's Classroom” that promotes horticultural and environmental awareness through displays, education and research.
+It is designated a Virginia Treasure, an initiative to highlight important ecological, historic, scenic and recreational lands across the state.
 Dedicated at its current site in November 1996, it boasts one of Virginia’s finest trail systems that wanders through a mature hardwood forest with many varieties of trees and plants.

 - 8 bridges